stencila/stencila/web/README.md

 `
 ```

-In this case, the `::marker` selector (for use in `details > summary`) isn't
+In this case, the `::marker` selector (for use in `details > summary`) isn't supported in Tailwind.
-supported in tailwind.

 ### 4. Rendering functions

-**Tip:**
+> [!TIP]

-When adding a function to your class that breaks up the render function, you
-should create a private function with a prefix of `render` e.g. `renderHeader`,
+> When adding a function to your class that breaks up the render function, you should create a private function with a prefix of `render` e.g. `renderHeader`, `renderBody` etc.
-`renderBody` etc.

-Wrapping all of the above, you will have a function that looks similar to the
+Wrapping all of the above, you will have a function that looks similar to the following:
-following:

 ```ts
 private renderSummary() {